bandzcash/bandz-js/README.md

 ## Faucets

-To use the testnet faucets which are compatible with Aave:
+To use the testnet faucets which are compatible with Bandz:

 ```
-import { TxBuilderV2, Network, Market } from '@aave/protocol-js'
+import { TxBuilderV2, Network, Market } from '@bandz/protocol-js'

 const httpProvider = new Web3.providers.HttpProvider(
     process.env.ETHEREUM_URL ||